archway-network/archway/docs/adr/ADR-003-rewards-module.md

 - Tx Fee Rebates: a proportion of the transaction fees (defined by governance)
 - Inflationary Rewards: a proportion of Proof of Stake inflationary rewards (defined by governance)

-It also defines a self-defense mechanism, called `MinimumConsensusFee` that ensures that contract rewards are always lower than the total amount of tx fees collected, this ensures that there are no incentives to fill archway blocks with garbage data in order to gain profits.

 ## Architecture

 ## Participating in `x/rewards`